Kennedy (commentator): Career

 Kennedy began her career as a VJ on MTV in 1992.
 She hosted Alternative Nation from 1992 to 1997.
 By 1995, she had become such a recognizable cultural figure that the sitcom Murphy Brown introduced a new character named McGovern, modeled after her.
+She appeared uncredited as a crew member in an episode in the series Star Trek: Voyager, titled "Persistence of Vision, which aired on October 30, 1995.

 In 1999, Kennedy published her book Hey Ladies!
 Tales and Tips for Curious Girls, in which she incorporated a multitude of personal experiences.
 That same year, she moved to Seattle to host The Buzz on KQBZ radio; the show was a mix of news, local issues, and comedy.
 Kennedy left Seattle in 2001 to cohost a morning radio show with Ahmet Zappa on the Comedy World Radio Network, The Future with Ahmet & Kennedy, a similar mix of current events and comedy.
 She later co-hosted a morning show with Malibu Dan, The Big House.

 Beginning June 3, 2002, Kennedy hosted Game Show Network's Friend or Foe?, which ran for two seasons.
 On April 1, 2003, she guest-hosted the GSN show WinTuition as part of GSN's April Fools prank where hosts swap places, while the original hosts usually appear as cameos, and play as contestants in Lingo for charity.

 She also hosted GSN's Who Wants to Be Governor of California?, a televised debate among fringe candidates in the 2003 California gubernatorial recall election, such as actors Gary Coleman and Mary Carey.
 On July 3, 2003, Kennedy hosted a pilot episode for a proposed revival of Scrabble on GSN, titled Scrabble Challenge.
 The show was ultimately not picked up.

 Beginning September 23, 2005, Kennedy appeared as an occasional panelist on VH1's Best Week Ever and MSNBC's Scarborough Country.
 In October 2005, she became host of Fox Reality's Reality Remix until that series ended in June 2008.

 In December 2007, she guest-hosted the evening show several times on Los Angeles talk-radio station KFI, before being hired by the station for a regular Sunday-afternoon show.
 In April 2008, she joined Bryan Suits as cohost of the Kennedy & Suits Show at that station through September 30, 2009.
 She hosted Music in the Mornings on KYSR in Los Angeles from 2009 until March 2014.